Skip to main content

 Simba mattress deals

-Simba is another brand that's no stranger to a deal, and one that's also been at the centre of a (now resolved) CMA investigation into sales tactics.
+Simba is another brand that's often on offer.
+It's also been at the centre of a (now resolved) CMA investigation into sales tactics.
 Simba mattresses arrive vacuum-packed in a box to your door; the company offers free returns and its website states that it won’t ask you to get the mattress back in the box for the return journey.

 We've spotted a range of deals from Simba offering 25-40% off.
 As a rule, 30-35% off is a good deal.
-Do check the T&Cs, though, as there can be conditions attached – such as a minimum spend or a discount that applies only to a particular mattress.
+Do check the T&Cs, though.

 Read our Simba mattress reviews.